19 Limits, issues, extensions of the concept

 Question

 As mentioned, for limits that depend on specific values of parameters SymPy may have issues.
-As an example, SymPy has an issue with this limit, whose answer depends on the value of \(k\)
+As an example, SymPy has an issue with the following limit, whose answer depends on the value of \(k\)

 \[ \lim_{x \rightarrow 0+} \frac{\sin(\sin(x^2))}{x^k}. \]